slavenf/sfl-library/doc/segmented_vector.md

 }
 ```

-`sfl::segmented_vector` is a sequence container similar to [`std::vector`](https://en.cppreference.com/w/cpp/container/vector) that allows fast insertion at its end.
+`sfl::segmented_vector` is a sequence container similar to [`std::vector`](https://en.cppreference.com/w/cpp/container/vector) that allows fast insertion and deletion at its end.

 The storage of segmented vector consists of a sequence of individually allocated arrays of size `N` which are referred to as *segments*.
 Elements of segmented vector are not stored contiguously in the memory, but they are stored contiguously within a segment.
 Size `N` is specified at the compile time as a template parameter.